tencentyun/intlcloud-documents/yehe_doc/企业应用/腾讯会议/Open Source Information_intl_en.md

 Open Source Software Licensed under the BSD 3-Clause License and Other Licenses of the Third-Party Components therein:
 --------------------------------------------------------------------
 1.tinker
-Copyright (C) 2016 THL A29 Limited, a Tencent company.
-All rights reserved.
+Copyright (C) 2016 THL A29 Limited, a Tencent company.All rights reserved.

 Tencent is pleased to support the open source community by making Tinker available.

-Copyright (C) 2016 THL A29 Limited, a Tencent company.
-All rights reserved.
+Copyright (C) 2016 THL A29 Limited, a Tencent company.All rights reserved.

 If you have downloaded a copy of the Tinker binary from Tencent, please note that the Tinker binary is licensed under the BSD 3-Clause License.